enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 the type of `self`), but there are broader visions afoot for the final implementation of dynamic dispatch in Enso.

+- Account for dyndispatch, but no decision has been made.

 > The actionables for this section include:
 >
 > - Determining whether we want to support proper multiple dispatch in the